run-house/runhouse/README.md

 ## 👵 Welcome Home!

 Runhouse is a unified interface into *existing* compute and data systems, built to reclaim the 50-75% of ML practitioners' time lost to debugging, adapting, or repackaging code for different environments.

-### Who is this for?
+### 🤨 Who is this for?

-1) OSS maintainers who want to improve the accessibility, reproducibility, and reach of their code, without having to build support or examples for every cloud or compute system (e.g. Kubernetes) one by one.
+1) 🦸‍♀️ **OSS maintainers** who want to improve the accessibility, reproducibility, and reach of their code, without having to build support or examples for every cloud or compute system (e.g. Kubernetes) one by one.
-2) ML Researchers and Data Scientists who don't want to spend or wait 3-6 months translating and packaging their work for production.
+2) 👩‍🔬 **ML Researchers and Data Scientists** who don't want to spend or wait 3-6 months translating and packaging their work for production.
-3) ML Engineers who want to be able to update and improve production services and artifacts with a Pythonic, debuggable devX.
+3) 👩‍🏭 **ML Engineers** who want to be able to update and improve production services, pipelines, and artifacts with a Pythonic, debuggable devX.
-4) ML Platform teams who want a versioned, shared, maintainable stack of services and data artifacts that research and production pipelines both depend on.
+4) 👩‍🔧 **ML Platform teams** who want a versioned, shared, maintainable stack of services and data artifacts that research and production pipelines both depend on.

-### How does it work?
+### 🦾 How does it work?

 **_"Learn once, run anywhere"_**